PistonDevelopers/VisualRust/README.md

 SDK](http://msdn.microsoft.com/en-us/vstudio/vextend.aspx), otherwise you
 can't even open the project.
 Nuget will take care of the rest.

-There is a [Waffle board](https://waffle.io/cmr/VisualRust).
-Feel free to take any of the issues in the "Ready" column (corresponds to the "ready" tag on issues).
+Feel free to work on any issues tagged "ready", or ask around in `#rust-gamedev` on irc.mozilla.org for how you can help.

 License
 =======